EtzionR/Finding-Mountaintops-using-DL/README.md

 ![eval](https://github.com/EtzionR/Finding-Mountaintops-using-DL/blob/main/pictures/eval.png)

-While examining the errors received from the model, it can be seen that in some cases might consider as borderline situations: in some of which it seems that the incorrect result sometimes seems to make sense:
+While examining the errors received from the model, it can be seen that in some cases might consider as controversial situations: in some of this cases its seems that the  result consider incorrect sometimes seems to make sense:

 ![error3](https://github.com/EtzionR/Finding-Mountaintops-using-DL/blob/main/pictures/error3.png)

 Now, we would like to export the model so we can use it for future needs.
 The model is available at this link: [**Mountaintops_model.h5**](https://github.com/EtzionR/Finding-Mountaintops-using-DL/blob/main/Model/Mountaintops_model.h5)

 ## Model Application
 Now, we want to use the model on new data.
 To do this, we will select as an example the area of [**Rheinwaldhorn Mountain**](https://www.google.com/maps/place/Rheinwaldhorn/@46.4940234,9.0335184,6473m).
-Like the data we dealt with earlier, the information about the new area is also stored as a numpy matrix, here: [Rheinwaldhorn.npy](https://github.com/EtzionR/Finding-Mountaintops-using-DL/blob/main/Data/Rheinwaldhorn.npy).
+This new area not included in the boundaries of the old area which we used to build the model.
+As with the data we dealt with earlier, the information about the new area also should stored as a numpy matrix: [Rheinwaldhorn.npy](https://github.com/EtzionR/Finding-Mountaintops-using-DL/blob/main/Data/Rheinwaldhorn.npy).
 We will examine the data:

 ![Rheinwaldhorn area](https://github.com/EtzionR/Finding-Mountaintops-using-DL/blob/main/pictures/rhn.png)